-APPLE fell out of favour with UK consumers in 2013, losing its coveted spot last year as one of the UK’s top ten brands.
+Apple has fallen out of favour with UK consumers, losing its coveted spot as one of the UK’s top 10 brands.

-Apple faired a little better in YouGov’s worldwide brand rankings for 2013 – taking fourth position along with car maker Volkswagen – but still falls behind rival Samsung which ranks in the top 25 brands in 13 of the 15 countries surveyed for the report.
+Worldwide Apple faired a little better – taking the No 4 position along with car maker Volkswagon – but still falls behind rival Samsung which rates in the top 25 brands in 13 of the 15 countries surveyed for the report.

 5. Audi, BMW, Sony

 “Technology and internet brands transcend national boundaries and provide products and services that impact people’s daily lives,” said YouGov BrandIndex chief executive Ted Marzilli.

 “Whether it is technologies made by Samsung, Apple and Sony, or the wealth of information and videos made instantly available by Google and YouTube, these companies shape modern life and connect people from around the world, making them some of the most powerful global super brands.”